 3. Once you’ve worked through steps #2 and #3 above, provide a date on which the change will move forward and continue to hold dialogues as you prepare to launch.
 Many leaders announce the change, and then move on.
 This is a mistake – you need to continue discussing and addressing objections as the change approaches.

-4. Move forward with the change as planned and on time, maintaining frequent and open dialogue with those involved as to what is working, and what isn’t.
+4. Move forward with the change as planned and on time.
+Maintain frequent and open dialogue with those involved as to what is working, and what isn’t.
 Address concerns quickly.

 5. Regroup within the first few days and during the first few weeks to discuss progress and next steps.

 In my experience, following this approach repeatedly will eventually turn the “doubting Thomas” into an avid supporter.
-However, this support will only come after they have experienced repeated examples of the changes identified actually coming to life in the forms they were intended.
+However, this support will only come after they have experienced repeated examples of identified changes actually coming to life, in the form they were intended.

 There is a time for discussion and dialogue, and there is a time for action.
 Great leaders know when it is time to make this transition and turn promises into results.
 How do you apply this golden rule with your team?

-If you’re experiencing difficulty with effectively introducing change that sticks download a copy of my e-book “Formulating Effective Strategic Change“.
-This guide contains every step and approach you will need to ensure your strategic objectives are achieved with speed and accuracy.
+If you’re experiencing difficulty with effectively introducing change that stick, grab your FREE Booster Kit to ensure your strategic objectives are achieved with speed and accuracy.

 © Shawn Casemore 2017.
 All rights reserved.